 - 1 tablespoons sea salt

-Heat the milk to 90°F. Add culture, stir well, cover and allow to ferment for 30-45 minutes.
+- Heat the milk to 90°F. Add culture, stir well using an up-and-down motion, cover, and allow to ferment for 30 to 45 minutes.

-Allow the cheese to set for 45 minutes, or until the whey begins to separate from the curd.
-You should see a layer of mostly clear whey floating on top of the curd, and the curd should be pulling away from the sides of your pot.
+- Allow the cheese to set for 45 minutes, or until the whey begins to separate from the curd.
+You should see a layer of mostly clear whey floating on top of the curd, and the curd should be pulling away from the sides of the pot.

-Using the knife, carefully cut the curds into ¼ inch cubes and allow to set for 45 minutes.
+- Using a curd knife, carefully cut the curds into 1/4-inch cubes and allow to set for 45 minutes.
 Do not stir.

-Remove the cheese from the press and air dry for 2-3 days, until smooth and dry to the touch.
+- Remove the cheese from the press and air-dry for 2 to 3 days, until smooth and dry to the touch.

-Wax the cheese and age at 55-60°F for at least 30 days.
+- Wax the cheese and age at 55° to 60°F for at least 30 days.
 If using raw milk, age for at least 60 days.
 The flavor of this cheese will become stronger and sharper with longer aging.